wieczorekmarcin/the-sopranos-family-hierarchy/README.md

 # Crime Familes from the Sopranos and relationships between them.
-## Spring Boot app based on Neo4j Graph database
+## Spring Boot app based on Neo4j Graph database.

 The main assumption of the project is to present a model of mafia families operating in the US in New Jersey.